Written by Dr Sara Tookey

 Someone with ADHD might have difficulty with rigid schedules that don't allow for their fluctuating attention levels.

-Both might excel in environments that accommodate their unique cognitive styles.
+Both might excel in environments that accommodate their unique processing styles.

 This perspective shifts the focus from "fixing" the individual to adapting environments and societal expectations.
 It recognises that what appears as 'impairment' in one context might be a strength in another.
 Think of neurodivergence as a different 'operating system' - an Apple brain in a world of Windows.
 Neither is inherently better, but they may need extra effort to communicate effectively.